irnc/software-developer/README.md

 There is a need for a drastical change, and I need to keep exploring to find a way, how I can make sustainable change to myself and to the World surrounding me.

+### Should I share my findings?

+You never know what you will found when exploring _in the wild_.
+It may be valuable knowleage, new opportunity, or things which better left private.
+Knowleadge is worth sharing it for sure.
+New opportunities should be explored deeper in order to be exploitable, though it depends which part should be shared, so I can use this opportunity towards my goals.

+Other than that, there are personal issues.
+Looking for something may reveal details which should be kept private.
+Either for ethical norms, personal security concerns or because of gray zones in understanding legal consequences.

 ## Beginners; is it worth to become a software engineer?

 Some has said that [_software engineers will be obsolete by 2060_](https://medium.com/@dtauerbach/software-engineers-will-be-obsolete-by-2060-2a214fdf9737).
 It is 2015, and it is hard to belive in that statement; given arguments are weak and laughable, consider following one, which is _major_: